lkaihua/Bipeline/README.md

 * Plots and parameters throughout all experiments will be kept in history.
 And hence users could navigate backwards and forwards for optimization of parameters.
 * A progress bar showing current progress percent will appear when backend server is busy carrying out calculation.
-* Interactive web components could be saved into images by one click.
+* A screenshot of interactive web components could be saved by one click.
 It is implemented with Javascript and Canvas technologies and thus does not require external server resources.